-- Some internships are paid, but some are not.
-Given the current budget crisis, the state has suspended most paid internships.
-Still, there are some paid internships out there.
+Some internships are paid, but some are not.
+The state has suspended most paid internships, but there are some available according to office placement.

 The full semester consists of the internship of 3-9 credits (generally 10 to 30 hours of internship experience) an internship seminar (3 credits) and State Politics and Policy (3 credits).
 Both are political science courses.
 Most students take 9 credits of an internship, plus the two courses, for a full semester of 15 credits.
 Students can also sign up for an additional course, or courses, in their respective departments, most likely online or independent study.